MetaphorData/connectors/metaphor/mssql/README.md

 ### Optional Configurations

 You could specfic `server_name` or `tenant_id` to connector.
-By default, the connector will crawl all databases and tables from the MSSQL server.
-You could specifc databases and tables with `filter` config.

 ```yaml
 server_name: <sever_name>  # specify server name for MSSQL server